adobe/vent/README.md

 ![Event order](http://i.imgur.com/rQfWo6O.png)

 #### Native listeners CANNOT `stopPropagation` to Vent listeners

-Because Vent's listeners run before those added natively with `addEventListener`, calling `stopPropagation` in a native event handler will have no effect -- Vent has already simulated capture / bubbling and called all of its handlers before the native event handler was called.
+Because Vent's listeners run before those added natively with `addEventListener`, calling `stopPropagation` in a native event handler on an descendant of Vent's root element will have no effect -- Vent has already simulated capture / bubbling and called all of its handlers before the native event handler was called.

 #### Vent listeners CAN `stopPropagation` to native listeners

-While Vent is simulating the bubble and capture phases, it checks if any handler along the way called `stopPropgation`.
+While Vent is simulating the bubble and capture phases, it checks if any handler along the way called `stopPropagation`.
 If it does, Vent will add a native DOM listener to the delegated element that stops propagation at the correct time during the actual capture and bubbling phases of the event.

 ## Browser support